Material Culture In Second Intermediate Period Egypt and Nubia

 For a case study on the relationship of material culture and people the Second Intermediate Period (ca 1780 to 1570/40 BC) is an ideal research topic.
-Bridging the gap from the Middle to the New Kingdom and encompassing the late 13th to 17th Dynasties, it is a period of intense change, in which foreign influences and multiple social and political modifications culminated in the civilisation of the New Kingdom.
+Bridging the gap from the Middle to the New Kingdom and encompassing the mid 13th to 17th Dynasties, it is a period of intense change, in which foreign influences and multiple social and political modifications culminated in the civilisation of the New Kingdom.
 Despite the importance of this period for Egyptian history and cultural dynamics it remains one of the most complicated to understand due to contradicting historiographic, textual, pictorial and archaeological evidence as well as problems assigning dates to important groups of material culture.

 It has been previously argued that material culture in this period exhibits a certain “regionalisation” that in essence, is thought to represent these political divisions and signifies historical events in the archaeological record.
 The project sets out not only to test whether such a regionalisation can be proved, but how it becomes manifest, and which possible reasons might exist beside the political explanation currently favoured.
 Should differences between regions be pinpointed the means and ways of communication between regions also comes into play and research if observation in the archaeological record is possible.